The Definitive Guide to CAGR: Understanding Your True Annual Returns

 - Simply divide the number 72 by your expected CAGR.

-- If an index fund has a historical CAGR of 8%, it will take approximately 9 years for your investment to double (72 ÷ 8 = 9).
+- If an index fund has a historical CAGR of 8%, it will take about 9 years for your investment to double (72 ÷ 8 = 9).

 - If a conservative bond yields a 4% CAGR, it will take 18 years to double your purchasing power (72 ÷ 4 = 18).